jeshocarmel/jeshocarmel.github.io/_posts/2020-09-28-minikube_go_application.markdown

 #### configuration file explained
   The recommended production configuration file by bitnami is available [here](https://github.com/helm/charts/blob/master/stable/redis/values-production.yaml){:target="_blank"}.
-I've customized this file to accomodate the redis cluster on minikube.
+I've customized this file to accommodate the redis cluster on minikube.
 The changes that I made are listed here with comments.

   ```sh
   slaveCount: 1 # downgraded slaveCount from '3' to '1'